PhilipSCA/philanderson-co-uk/john/learning/a-level maths.md

 trial - each set of branches
-Conditional probability - an event GIVEN that another event has happened - B|A B | A - probability of B, given A happened \\ B|A = A n B / A
+Conditional probability - an event GIVEN that another event has happened - B|A B | A - probability of B, given A happened \\ B|A = A n B / A mutually exclusive - cant happen at same time - P(A n B) = 0
+        - for exclusive events, P(A u B) = P(A) + P(B)
+independent events - have no effect on each other - P(A n B) = P(A) x P(B)
+assumptions
+X (upper) = name of random variable | random variable - no fixed value - down to chance x (lower) = particular value that X can take
+Discrete random variables - certain number of possibilities probability distribution - table showing possible values of x & probability probability function - formula giving probabilities for different values of x